eirkeirkeirk/iterm-launchbar-actions/README.md

 # Open Folder in iTerm LaunchBar Actions

+> If you want a hack that'll make LaunchBar's ⌘T properly open the selected folder in iTerm2 v3, [check out this project](https://github.com/eirkeirkeirk/iterm2-lb-hack).

 These actions shouldn't be needed.
 After all, LaunchBar lets you choose iTerm as your preferred terminal application.
 But the built-in actions to open a selected folder in a new terminal window or tab fail silently if you've made that choice.
 At least if you are running the betas.
 This is due to some changes in [iTerm's AppleScript definitions](http://iterm2.com/applescript.html).

 ## Installation